-The San Bernardino Municipal Water Department (SBMWD) is a retail public water supplier that serves more than 45,400 municipal water service connections in 2022 and provides water services to the City.
+The San Bernardino Municipal Water Department (SBMWD) is a retail public water supplier that serves more than 45,400 municipal water service connections to the City.
 The SBMWD service area is bounded on the north by the National Forest, on the east by the East Valley Water District and Redlands Municipal Utilities Department, on the south by the cities of Loma Linda and Colton, and on the west by the West Valley Water District, Rialto, and Muscoy Mutual Water Company.
-Water service planning and demand and supply estimates for the City of San Bernardino and its housing element are assessed by the 2020 Integrated Regional Urban Water Management Plan (IRUWMP).
+Water service demand and supply estimates for the City of San Bernardino and its housing element are assessed by the 2020 Integrated Regional Urban Water Management Plan (IRUWMP).

-SBMWD's water supply consists entirely of groundwater from the Bunker Hill Basin (part of the San Bernardino Basin Area).
-Through the SBBV Groundwater Council, SBMWD participates in ongoing water conservation measures and contributes to regional recharge projects to optimize and enhance the use and reliability of groundwater resources.
+SBMWD's water supply consists entirely of groundwater from the Bunker Hill Basin.
+SBMWD participates in ongoing water conservation measures and contributes to regional recharge projects to optimize and enhance the use and reliability of groundwater resources.
 The IRUWMP utilizes the SCAG Regional Transportation Forecast to calculate population growth rates for years 2020 through 2045.
-The reliability analysis shows that supplies will exceed demands under all hydrologic scenarios.
-As shown in Table 4-7, the City will be able to ensure that supplies can meet expected demand during the 2021-2029 timeframe.
-SBMWD also has the ability to respond to single and multiple dry years with adequate water supply.
+SBMWD's demands in single dry years are assumed to increase by 10% above normal year demands.
+The local groundwater basins SBMWD produces water from have storage for use in dry years so SBMWD can produce the volume of water needed to meet 100% of demands in single dry years.